soumaiabouh/smart-grid-privacy-enhancing-system/m1/Domain.md

 We also gathered information about Onzo and the Data Protection Act using their resspective websites.

 ## Results
-_A results section, which provides a well-organized overview of the results you collected, with cross-references to the appendix._

 ### A: Smart Meter Data Transmission
 Smart metering is an essential element of the smart grid network, which makes it possible to adjust energy use in real-time and store energy for electric vehicles.
 Its main purposes are to improve how energy demand is managed and how consumers respond to changes in energy demand.
 Demand side management encourages people to use less energy by offering them financial benefits, tips for saving energy, and adjusting prices based on real-time data.
 Demand response controls how much energy people use, for instance by turning off appliances during peak demand periods.
 However, it is important to understand that smart meters themselves do not control these appliances; they only provide information about how much energy is being used [[4](https://www.semanticscholar.org/paper/Toward-Unified-Security-and-Privacy-Protection-for-Kalogridis-Sooriyabandara/00ec558a9ef8802cb6d5650662a71a7bd325162f)].